aldeacomputer/aldea-js/docs/tutorial/basics/cli.md

 ## Deploying code

-Now we have some coins it's time to deploy that `Potion` class.
-Once again, the CLI has a couple of really helpful commands for us.
+Now that we have some coins, it's time to deploy the `Potion` class.
+Once again, the CLI has us covered with some helpful commands.

-Before deploying any code, it can be useful to try and compile the code locally, just so we know it definitely will compile, or if it wont we can find out what we need to fix to get it compiling.
+Before deploying any code, it can be useful to try compiling the code locally to ensure it compiles successfully.
+This way, if there are any compilation errors, we can identify and fix them.
 Try the following:

 ```sh
 aldea compile -d potion.ts
 ```

 The `-d` option means "dry run".
 If compilation is successful, the CLI responds with a success message and the package ID.
-If there are any compilation errors, these will be printed to the terminal in a way where specific issues can be pinpointed.
+If there are any compilation errors, they will be printed to the terminal, allowing us to pinpoint specific issues.

-If everything looks like it's compiling properly, then use the following command to deploy your first package:
+If everything compiles properly, use the following command to deploy your first package:

 ```sh
 aldea deploy potion.ts
 ```

 Remember, every change to the Aldea Computer blockchain happens through a transaction.
-That's what just happened here &mdash; the CLI created a transaction that deployed a new package containing your `Potion` class, funded the transaction using a Coin from your wallet, and committed the transaction to the blockchain.
+In this case, the CLI created a transaction that deployed a new package containing your `Potion` class, funded the transaction using a coin from your wallet, and committed the transaction to the blockchain.

 The deploy command responds with both a Transaction ID and Package ID.
 You can copy either of these values and search for them on [the Aldea Explorer](https://explorer.aldea.computer).

-Congratulations, you just deployed your first package! 🎉
+Congratulations on deploying your first package! 🎉

-All that's left next is to use your on-chain code.
-When ready, proceed to the next lesson to learn about the SDK's `TxBuilder` API.
+The next step is to use your on-chain code.
+When you're ready, proceed to the next lesson to learn about the SDK's `TxBuilder` API.